 These organized trips normally last several hours, they are more expensive and usually include a swim and BBQ on the beautiful beach of Kolokitha (Spinalonga peninsula).
 To check about the prices, visit this website.

 Day Tour from Heraklion to Spinalonga

 If you’re staying in Heraklion and don’t feel like driving all the way to Elounda, you can pick a day tour to the area.

 You won’t only tour Spinalonga with an official guide, but the itinerary also includes a visit to Agios Nikolaos, Plaka, and Elounda.

 According to different sources, Spinalonga was an area protecting the port of the ancient city of Olous (today partly submerged) also known as Elounda (modern Elounda).

 Also occupied during the two Byzantine periods of the island (the second of which ended in 1204), Spinalonga was a remarkable and strategic place in Venetian times.

 The Venetian Period of Spinalonga

 Elounda was strategic port for the Venetians who built saltworks in the shallow waters.
-It was important commercial port for the Venetian merchants as well.
+It was an important commercial port for the Venetian merchants as well.

 The Venetians built the bastion of Spinalonga in 1579.
 The high double walls and towers are still well-preserved in different areas.